CodingItWrong/outsidein.dev/book/react/6-writing-data.md

     <Button type="submit" variant="contained" color="primary">
 ```

-Finally, now that the entered text is stored in `name`, we'll pass that as the argument to `createRestaurant()`:
+Finally, now that the entered text is stored in the `name` variable, we'll pass that as the argument to `createRestaurant()`:

 ```diff
  function handleSubmit(e) {